 Things to remember when using Profile-based security:

-"No Access" Rights - When you give a user or group "No Access" rights for a document or a folder, using the Profile-based security, the No Access will trump any other rights they may have been given.
+- No Access Rights - When you give a user or group No Access rights for a document or a folder, using the Profile-based security, the No Access will trump any other rights they may have been given.

-Absolute Rights - When using Profile-based security as described above, it is "additive" to the cabinet default or whatever the security is currently set to.
+- Absolute Rights - When using Profile-based security as described above, it is "additive" to the cabinet default or whatever the security is currently set to.
 You can also use an absolute security model, which will change the current access of the items and replace it with the new absolute security.
 For each row in your table where you want to use absolute security, precede it with an exclamation mark as follows:

 The exclamation mark will affect the entire entry, not just the entry with the exclamation mark.

-In this example, any documents added to this Matter will receive the access specified in the “Matter Access” column.
+In this example, any documents added to this Matter will receive the access specified in the Matter Access column.

-9) Now that the users have access at the profile level, they will need to be given access to the existing Workspace (or folder) and documents that you want them to have access to.
+Now, that the users have access at the profile level, they will need to be given access to the existing Workspace (or folder) and documents that you want them to have access to.
 It is best to start with the workspace first.

-You will need to select External Groups in the drop-down menu on the left.
+You will need to select External Groups in the dropdown menu on the left.
 Then you will need to click on the new group and click Select.
 You can then choose what specific access rights you want them to have; V, VS, VE, VES, or VESA.

-10) The users will now have access to the main Workspace itself and we can move on to give them access to the documents within the Workspace.
-To do this you will need to run a search in NetDocuments for all items in that particular Matter or if you are viewing the Workspace in Summary view, switch to List View and all the documents for that Workspace will appear.
-When the search results are displayed, click the “Search Result Options” button and click the “Modify Access” option.
+To do this, you will need to run a search in NetDocuments for all items in that particular Matter or if you are viewing the Workspace in Summary view, switch to List View and all the documents for that Workspace will appear.
+When the search results are displayed, select the Search Result Options button and then select the Modify Access option.

-11) This option will take you to the Mass Access Change dialog that will allow you to modify the access of all documents (up to 10,000) in the search results.
+- This option will take you to the Mass Access Change dialog that will allow you to modify the access of all documents (up to 10,000) in the search results.

-12) You may also need to give the External User access to any folders or Saved Searches on the workspace.
+- You may also need to give the External User access to any folders or Saved Searches on the workspace.
 Also, if you are using Workspace Filters in your Workspaces, you will need to open each Filter and modify the access of the Filters as well:

-Any container (Folder, Filter, Saved Search) created on a Workspace will inherit the ACL of the Workspace, MINUS any External entities so if a new container is created and you need the External user/group to have access to it, you would need to manually change the ACL of that cointainer.
+Any container (Folder, Filter, Saved Search) created on a Workspace will inherit the ACL of the Workspace, MINUS any External entities so if a new container is created and you need the External user/group to have access to it, you would need to manually change the ACL of that container.